Program Name: The Learning Ladder Child Care of Endicott, Inc. License/Registration ID: 642091

 Apr 17, 2025 418-1.15(b)(14)(iii) The program must immediately notify the parent and Office upon learning of the following events involving a child which occurred while the child was in care at the program or was being transported by the program: serious injury, Not Corrected

 Dec 20, 2024 418-1.5(t) Operating carbon monoxide detectors and alarms must be located in accordance with applicable laws.
-Not Corrected
+Corrected

 Dec 20, 2024 418-1.14(b) Each applicant for, or individual in the position of director, teacher, or volunteer must complete Office-approved training that complies with federal minimum health and safety pre-service or three-month orientation period requirements.
 This training must be obtained pre-service or within three months of starting such position.
 Corrected